Best-Ever Creamy Homemade Tomato Soup

-If you’re wondering why it is so orange, it is because I have super high-power Pro Vitamix – it blasts my soups to silky smoothness, and the air it whips in lightens the colour quite a bit.
-That’s why.
-I decided to run with the Halloween vibe and sprinkled it with black salt.
-Some moody flowers, and boom!
-Spooky soup.
-(Soupky?
-Spouky?
-Nah, doesn’t work.)
+Wondering why this heavenly homemade soup is so orange?
+I have super high-power Pro Vitamix that blasts my soups to silky smoothness, and the air it whips in lightens the colour quite a bit.

 - 4 tbsp butter